bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 ## Open the app with /load

-Once the store owner or an authorized user has installed your app, they will see it listed in the **Apps** sub-menu of their store's control panel.
-When the user clicks your app's listing, BigCommerce will dispatch a `GET` request to the `/load` route you've written.
+Once the store owner installs your app, it appears on the **Apps** sub-menu list in their store's control panel, as well as their authorized users' control panels.
+When a user clicks your app's listing, BigCommerce dispatches a `GET` request to the `/load` route you've written.
 The following is an example request:

 ```http
 GET /load?signed_payload_jwt=hw9fhkx2ureq.t73sk8y80jx9 HTTP/1.1